ORNL-Fusion/GITR/README.md

 ## Environment

 The GITR software relies on several other software installations to operate.
+These *dependencies* can be satisfied two ways:

+1. Build GITR within a Docker container image that contains all dependencies.
+2. Point the buildsystem to dependency files installed on the host and build GITR directly on the host.

+### Container Environment

+1. Ensure Docker is up and running, version 20 or earlier
+2. For CPU-only, small alpine based container, build the alpine image: bash build_alpine.sh.
+3. For GPU capability, build the nvidia image: bash build_nvidia.sh
+4. Once this completes, navigate to the directory above GITR and run: bash run_nvidia.sh.
+5. You should then be dropped into the container environment at the filepath "/".
+6. Navigate to "/host" within the container.
+You should be able to see your GITR directory.
+7. Follow the normal build process.

+### Host environment, no container:

+1. Open the file build.sh in the GITR directory.
+2. Set all build variables to their respective locations on your machine.
+3. run bash build.sh with two command line arguments: bash build.sh gitr_source_directory_path gitr_build_directory_path

+## Dependency details:

+The GITR software relies on several other software installations to operate.
 These *dependencies* fall under *system dependencies* and *3rd-party dependencies*.
-GITR's advanced build system downloads and builds all 3rd-party dependencies automatically, but this is not the case with system dependencies.
-These must all be installed by the user prior to attempting to build GITR.
+All must be installed by the user prior to attempting to build GITR.
 Numerous approaches are available to the user for installing/updating/managing system dependencies.
 An approach using the **spack** utility is briefly described below, loosely following https://spack-tutorial.readthedocs.io/en/latest/.

 ### Ubuntu 20.04